Usman-Rafique/Usman-Rafique.github.io/_pages/about.md

 ---
 I am a researcher working on computer vision and machine learning.
 My research areas include image synthesis, image understanding, and scene parsing and segmentation.
 I have been working with natural, outdoor scenes and remote sensing images (both aerial and satellite).

-In image synthesis, I have worked on image-to-image synthesis, multi-image fusion, and novel view synthesis.
-I have worked on weakly supervised segmentation and change detection for remote sensing applications.

 Recently, I have been working on large language models (LLMs) such as GPT.
 I have implemented GPT-Nano, a light-weight alternative of GPT-2 and GPT-3.
 I am currently working on efficient fine-tuning a 20 billion GPT model on a single GPU (blog post coming soon).